 Two-Pack Epoxy Floor Sealer (Under Coat) - This epoxy floor paint (first coat) is designed to prepare the surface of concrete, cement and non ferrous metals.
 This gives an ideal base for epoxy topcoat or acts as a seal coat for bare concrete floors.
 Resistant to water, solvents, acids, alkalis and salts.
 Tough finish, and has long lasting abrasion and impact resistance.
 Recommended for areas receiving heavy traffic (vehicle/trucks).
 Following application of the product: Do not park vehicles or place heavy equipment on the floor for a minimum of 48 hours Do not get the floor wet for a minimum of 7 days as this will cause bloom (discolouration) - Coverage: 5-7 m² per litre - Touch Drying Time: 12-16 hrs - Recoat: 24 hrs - Hard Drying Time: 48 hrs - Full Cure: 7 days

 SuperTough Aggregate is an iron-silicate grit.
-It has good shatter resistance and has a hard, sharp finish to give fantastic grip.
-To use SuperTough Aggregate on a previously-painted floor, apply a coat of floor paint and then liberally scatter the grit over the surface of the wet paint.
+With much larger particles than our Pumice Aggregate, it has a hard, sharp finish to give fantastic grip when used in conjunction with our floor paints.
+To use SuperTough Aggregate, firstly apply a coat of floor paint and then liberally scatter the grit over the surface of the wet paint.
 Allow the floor to dry for a full 24 hours.
-Once dry, remove the excess SuperTough Aggregate that hasn’t stuck with a soft brush.
-Then the paint over the whole surface of the floor again to seal the grit in place on the floor.
+Once dry, use a soft brush to remove the excess SuperTough Aggregate that hasn’t stuck.
+Then paint over the whole surface of the floor again to seal the grit in place on the floor.

 An Introduction to Epoxy Floor PaintWhether you have a garage in your home that needs protection, or you have a commercial garage or warehouse that should look its best, you want something better than bare, plain concrete.
 The solution for these cases is epoxy floor paint.
 This gives a colourful, shiny look that makes you feel like you are standing in a showroom—not a garage or warehouse.
 This is especially beneficial in commercial environments when you want things to look their very best for the benefit of the customers.